 Luckily, testing common vulnerabilities will help you eliminate risks.

 Step 4: Set Up a Firewall

 Activating firewalls is another way to secure your business.
 They segment your network to limit access between computers on the network between your computers and the internet.

-Firewalls restrict a hacker from penetrating your network, successfully blocking unauthorized access to critical business information like employee records and financial data.
+Firewalls restrict a cybercriminal from penetrating your network, successfully blocking unauthorized access to critical business information like employee records and financial data.